0dayz4dayz/0dayz4dayz/README.md

 i really love my fucking orange juice AND IT'S RUNNING OUT BECAUSE OF SOME FUCKERS

 PS:If you want a 0day that hits US/UK/ISR/RUS NATSEC hmu...something will happen but idk if its gonna be what you want

+PPS:I 'vanish' every scrap of research hits approx 50 different repos/hosts at once..every.last.file
+THis cannot be disarmed even by me

 SHOUTOUTS:
 REDACTED